Khavrolev/game-of-life-react/README.md

 - You can choose random initialization or fill field manually by clicking on cells;

-- You can start/stop simulation by clicking start/stop button, also you can make next step clicking step button.
+- You can start/stop simulation by clicking start/stop button, also you can make next step clicking step button;

+- You can use [GitHub Pages] (https://Khavrolev.github.io/game-of-life-react).